prakashse7en/SystemDesign/Cashout/swagger/README.md

 * **Security** - Authentication and Authorization (RBAC) flow to initialized as scheduled job.
 Use existing Internal JWT token(role is internal) to trigger auto fund out job
 * **Scalability** - Since it is event driven design there shall be spike at times when traffic is high.
 Indexing to be in place for queries to be added.
 There shall be spike at certain times ensure correct set of partitions present for event hubs.
-* **Monitoring and observability** - Dashboards to be created to monitor auto fund out performance.
-Proper Alerting to be created and report Incident management team via x-matters in case of any issues.
+* **Monitoring Alerting and observability** - Dashboards to be created to monitor auto fund out performance.
+Proper Alerting to be created and raise alerts incase of any issues during the auto fundout flow

 ## Design Deep dive